Get Up and Glow Up, Jerusalem.

 "But you won't leave in a panic.
 You won't be running for your lives.
 The Lord will go ahead of you, and the God of Israel will be your rear guard."

-The chapter ends with the opening of what scholars call the Fourth Servant Song — a that continues into Isaiah 53 and is one of the most significant passages in the entire Old Testament.
+The chapter ends with the opening of what scholars call the Fourth Servant Song — a that continues into 53 and is an exceptionally significant passages in the entire Old Testament.
 Christians see this as pointing directly to :

 "Look — my Servant will act with wisdom.
 He will be raised up, lifted high, and deeply exalted."